-- Refer to the instructions in the Setting Up and Testing a Git Connection documentation page.
+You can follow along with the instructions in the SSH section of the Setting Up and Testing a Git Connection documentation page.
 See the instructions below for steps specific to BitBucket.

-- Get the SSH URL for your BitBucket repo.
-The format should look like this:
+- In BitBucket, get the SSH URL for your BitBucket repo.
+The format should look similar to this:

 - In the SSH Keys page, click on the Add key button: